A work plan is vital to the success of any project. While writing a plan can be a tedious process, the consequences of not having one are too great.

 Below, we’ll dive into the process of creating an effective work plan.

-A work plan, or project plan, is a “road map” that guides your team to project completion.
 It outlines the goals of the project, the project timeline you need to follow, the tasks everyone needs to complete and the processes required to thread those tasks together.

-Without a strategic work plan in place, you run the risk of not allocating resources properly, which increases the odds of encountering roadblocks or producing confusion among your team and clients.
+Without a strategic work plan in place, you run the risk of not allocating resources properly, which increases the odds of encountering roadblocks or producing confusion among your project team and clients.

 <10-profitability-essentials>

-Your first step in work planning is to identify the goal — the driving force — of your project.
 Are you looking to meet the needs of your customers in a better, more efficient manner?
 Or, are you looking to scale up to meet the needs of your market?
-Even if you find that your goals for every project are similar, it’s still important to identify each one so that everyone is aligned.

 Having a clear business strategy makes it easier to determine project goals.

-Along with your larger goal, you’ll need to identify milestones, or objectives.
 These are the things you check off along the way.
-One of the most helpful ways to define your objectives is by using the SMART concept — each must be Specific, Measurable, Achievable, Relevant and Time-Bound.
-These parameters focus your team’s attention and resources on what’s most important.
+One of the most helpful ways to define your objectives is by using the SMART goals concept — each must be Specific, Measurable, Achievable, Relevant and Time-Bound.

 If you’re struggling to pin down objectives, comb through past projects for measurable outcomes you can bring forward into your next project.

-Write down a list of every resource you’ll need to achieve your goal and objectives.
-This includes everything from documents and assets, including internal blogs or guides, to consultants and budget.
+This includes everything from documents and assets, including internal blogs or guides, to consultants and project budget.
 Clearly defined accountability ensures that every task gets completed in a timely fashion.
-During this stage of work planning, you need to assign team members or groups to specific tasks.
-Make it clear who needs to do what to avoid confusion later on.

 Expand upon this step with resource allocation and resource management templates.

-Like objectives, a work plan should be time-bound.
-To determine how long your team will have to complete each task, you’ll need to have deadlines — not just estimates.
-While they could shift over the course of your project, these dates are important for managing both internal communication and client expectations.
+To determine how long your team will have to complete each action step, you’ll need to have deadlines — not just estimates.
+While they could shift over the course of your project, these end dates are important for managing both internal communication and client expectations.

 Keep track of your team’s time throughout each project so you have the data to compare actual time spent vs. estimated time for each task.